sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 Note:

+- Burnout happens a lot in the ecosystem, 10 years ago yesterday the maintainer of Left-Pad decided to delete their repo.
 - This comes from the security side, but we see it all over.
 - I'd like to appreciate that this is not a critique/request for the students, but of the faculty.